CodeNameNoah/Hops-Haven/README.md

 # Hops-Haven

 Hops-Haven is a full-stack web application that beer enthusiasts can use to find data on the beers they love and discover new beers they might enjoy.
-Our team collaborated to plan the architecture and technologies for the application, following the PVC (Model-View-Controller) paradigm.
+Our team collaborated to plan the architecture and technologies for the application, following the MVC (Model-View-Controller) paradigm.
 We chose to use Handlebar for the frontend, Node.js for the backend, and Sequelize as our database, all of which allowed us to build a scalable and maintainable application that met our client's needs.

 ## Description